Tutorials Design Patterns in C#

 Q1: What is Dependency Injection?

-Dependency Injection helps ShopNest Enterprise Architecture implement Distributed Events using C# 12 LINQ with EF Core where applicable.
+Dependency Injection helps ShopNest Enterprise Architecture implement Distributed Events with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?